dhth/knowledge/docs/index.md

 Why does this exist?
 ---

 I've been writing reasonably well maintained notes on Notion for a while now.
 Even though it's one of the best note taking tools out there, I didn't want to be tied down to a specific platform for my wiki.
-On top of that, the lack of Vim — which I recently picked up — key bindings in Notion expedited the switch to simple markdown based notes.
+On top of that, the lack of Vim key bindings in Notion expedited the switch to simple markdown based notes.

 The following infographic sums up my reasoning behind creating a wiki like this.
 <img src="assets/images/information-vs-knowledge.png" alt="information-vs-knowledge" class="responsive">